 How to Save it…

-Repot the ailing spider plant in a pot that is only an inch or two larger in diameter then its original pot, as this ensures that the potting soil should dry out out at a rate the spider plant’s roots are accustomed to, reducing the risk of root rot.
+Re-pot the ailing spider plant in a pot that is only an inch or two larger in diameter than its original pot, as this ensures that the potting soil should dry out at a rate the spider plant’s roots are accustomed to, reducing the risk of root rot.

 Add some perlite or horticultural grit to the potting soil (around 80% potting soil to 20% grit by volume of the pot) to improve the drainage and create a more favorable porous soil structure.

-(Read my article, how to revive a dying spider plant).
+(Read my article, on how to revive a dying spider plant).

-- Low humidity, dry soil, chemicals in the tap water and too much fertilizer are the most common reasons for spider plant leaf tips to turn brown.
-Temperature higher then 80°F (27°C) or lower then 55°F (12°C) can also be the cause of brown leaf tips.
+- Low humidity, dry soil, chemicals in the tap water, and too much fertilizer are the most common reasons for spider plant leaf tips to turn brown.
+Temperature higher than 80°F (27°C) or lower than 55°F (12°C) can also be the cause of brown leaf tips.